 - No inning can start after the time limit.

-- Time will be kept by the PG Field Director.
+- Time will be kept by the TBT Field Director.

 - For each team’s pool games the home team will be predetermined.

 - A tie is equal to a ½ win and ½ loss for each team.

 - Applicable to Red Events only: No two teams from the same organization will match up in their first playoff game unless the game is affected by a bye (Applicable to brackets with 9+ teams).

 - The home team in Championship Play will be the higher seed except when there is no seeding.
 When there is no seeding, a coin flip will determine the home team.
 This is the case even if the schedule says otherwise.